-You’ve heard all about the exquisite and surreal experience of Antelope Canyon, seen the beautiful, breathtaking photos and read all the tour reviews.
-Now you’re ready and want to experience this expedition with your own eyes but are not sure where to start.
-If you’ve looked into visiting the particular Navajo sandstone canyon you likely know that Antelope Canyon is split into two different locations, the upper and the lower.
-Now you’re probably asking yourself, should you visit the upper or the lower antelope canyon?
-Both of these canyons are a photographers delight and both locations are curated by the local Navajo tribe.
-Even with all their similarities, there are a few key components to each canyon that differentiate the two.
+You’ve heard all about the exquisite and surreal experience of Antelope Canyon, seen the beautiful, breathtaking photos, and read all the tour reviews.
+Now you’re ready and want to experience this expedition with your own eyes but are unsure where to start.
+If you’ve looked into visiting the particular Navajo sandstone canyon, you likely know that Antelope Canyon is split into two different locations, the upper and the lower.
+Now you’re probably asking yourself, should you visit the Upper or the Lower Antelope Canyon?
+Both of these canyons are a photographer’s delight, and both locations are curated by the local Navajo tribe.
+Even with all their similarities, a few key components of each canyon differentiate the two.

 Upper Antelope Canyon

 Upper Antelope Canyon, or Tsé bighánílíní dóó Hazdistazí in Navajo tongue, is known as ‘the place where water runs through rocks’.
 This slot canyon is well-known in Arizona.
 It was formed by massive flash floods that eroded the Navajo sandstone.
 Tourists alike can be thankful for Arizona’s monsoon seasons, as Antelope Canyon would not exist without this natural occurrence.
 At least, we wouldn’t have the surreal, enchanting sandstone as it appears today.
 Some would say it’s as if you are walking through a painted world made of sand and rock.
 The canyon’s popularity is a testament to its pure beauty.